wyhitcs/team-letsencrypt/draftv1.md

 An overview of the relationship between Let’s Encrypt and its entities is shown in Figure 3.

-As mentioned above, in order to become an Certificate Authority, Let's Encrypt must be authorized by the root certificate provider IdenTrust.
-The only language dependency of Let's encrypt is Python and the development is based on GitHub platform, where both ISRG members and individual github users can contribute.
-Let's encrypt also takes advantage of online communicty such as Freenode to allow discussion of issues among developers and users.
+As mentioned above, in order to become a Certificate Authority, Let's Encrypt must be authorized by the root certificate provider IdenTrust.
+The only language dependency of Let's encrypt is Python and the development is based on GitHub platform, where both ISRG members and individual GitHub users can contribute.
+Let's encrypt also takes advantage of online community such as Freenode to allow discussion of issues among developers and users.
 The releases of different versions will be first strictly tested by Tox (standardize testing) and Travis CI (online test system) and then, posted using the Python Package Index (PYPI).

 Let's Encrypt provides service to a large number of users.
 Here we only give two examples, [blueboard.cz](https://blueboard.cz/) and [checkdomain](https://www.checkdomain.de/ssl/zertifikat/ssl-free/).
-Users can operate Let's Encrypt on a series Unix-ish Operating Systems like Arch, Debian, FreeBSD, etc. In addition, Let's Encrypt extends its support for different servers such as Apache, Nginx and Webroot by using a pluging architecture.
+Users can operate Let's Encrypt on a series Unix-ish Operating Systems like Arch, Debian, FreeBSD, etc. In addition, Let's Encrypt extends its support for different servers such as Apache, Nginx and Webroot by using a plugging architecture.

 Finally, there exist other softwares based on ACME that compete with Let’s Encrypt like [acme-tiny](https://github.com/diafygi/acme-tiny) and [simp_le](https://github.com/kuba/simp_le).